volution/punchcard-key-backup/documentation/readme.md

 You can (and should) save it locally, and use it from your computer.

-It doesn't load any external resource.
+It doesn't load any external resources.
-None, even the images and attachments are saved as `data:` URIs, thus embedded into the HTML itself.
+None;  even the images and attachments are saved as `data:` URIs, thus embedded into the HTML itself.